Plumbing Through the Ages: A Comprehensive History of Plumbing and the Word 'Plumber'

 FAQs:

-How can you tell the difference between the term plumber and a plumbing contractor?
+What’s the distinction between the term plumber and a plumbing contractor?

 How long has plumbing been around?